jako1001/etl-pipeline-project/README.md

 `docker-compose run app ./wait-for-it.sh mysql:3306`: This portion runs docker and the wait-for-it shell command to wait for the database to be initialized on port 3306

-(Big thanks to GitHub user vishnubob.
+(Big thanks to GitHub user vishnubob for the database awaiting script.
 You can find the file here: [wait-for-it](https://github.com/vishnubob/wait-for-it))

 `-- python3 script.py`: After the database is ready, run the python script file